 He said that the “God of glory chose the knights because by force of arms they vanquished miscreants who labored daily to destroy the holy church.”
 Knights, therefore, had the divine right to eliminate heretics and enemies of religion.
-He added that knights had the duty to “search for thieves, robbers and other wicked folks… [as well as] tresspassers and delinquents” and punish them.
+He added that knights had the duty to “search for thieves, robbers and other wicked folks… [as well as] trespassers and delinquents” and punish them.

 “For sake of the knight the lady kisses the squire.”
 (French Proverb) “The horse knows its knight the best.”
 (Arabic Proverb) “A true knight is fuller of bravery in the midst, than in the beginning of danger.”
 (Sir Philip Sidney)

 Leon Gautier, the author of Le Chevalerie, held the Breton invasion accountable for the erosion of the original chivalry concept.
-He summarized the Code of Chivary in the 11th and 12th centuries into Ten Commandments.
+He summarized the Code of Chivalry in the 11th and 12th centuries into Ten Commandments.

-The Code of Chivalry required knights to esteem and practice the virtues of faith, charity, hope, justice, diligence, prudence, sagacity, truth and temperance among others.
+The Code of Chivalry required knights to esteem and practice the virtues of faith, charity, hope, justice, diligence, prudence, sagacity, truth, and temperance among others.

 The popular idiomatic expression “chivalry is dead” bemoans the lack of courteousness, gentleness, and respect, usually towards women.